codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did the Red light say to the Green light?
-Don't look at me I'm changing!
+I just read a book about Stockholm syndrome.
+It was pretty bad at first, but by the end I liked it.

 ## Daily Trivia

-Which of these Cherry MX mechanical keyboard switches is both tactile and clicky?
+Which of these is the name for the failed key escrow device introduced by the National Security Agency in 1993?
- 1. Cherry MX Blue
+ 1. Nautilus
- 2. Cherry MX Brown
+ 2. Skipjack
- 3. Cherry MX Red
+ 3. Clipper Chip
- 4. Cherry MX Black
+ 4. Enigma Machine

 <details>
   <summary>Answer</summary>
-  Cherry MX Blue
+  Clipper Chip
 </details>